Maeve Boland, Director of Geoscience Policy

 Leila provides technical support and strategic planning input for the Geoscience Policy and Critical Issues programs.She works on website design, production, and maintenance; web analytics; video editing; webinar production; and grant writing.
 Leila also works with AGI's Workforce, Information Services, and Education programs, and promotes the cross-pollination of ideas and initiatives between these programs.

 Leila earned her Ph.D. in Physical Geography from the University of Wisconsin-Madison, specializing in palynology and Quaternary paleoclimate reconstructions.
 She also holds a Master of Science degree in Geophysical Sciences from the University of Chicago, a Certificate of Advanced Study in Geographic Information Systems from the University of Denver, and a Bachelor of Science & Arts in Mathematics and Spanish from Regis University.
-Leila has experience working as a research analyst across industry sectors and also as a systems engineer for the defense industry.
+Leila has experience working as a research analyst across industry sectors.

 Abby Ackerman, Policy Intern

 Jeremiah actively works with federal agencies and congress to represent the geoscience community and promote sound public policy in Washington, D.C.
 He also manages the Geoscience Policy program’s social media presence and writes policy updates, and produces other materials for geoscientists’ use when engaging with federal policy.

 Abby recently graduated with a Bachelor of Arts in Geology from Bryn Mawr College.
 While at Bryn Mawr, she studied coal-related acid mine drainage (AMD) in Pennsylvania, which introduced her to the important role geoscience should play in informing policy.